dufferzafar/win-butler/README.md

 * Disabled

-  These hotkeys won't work by default for the simple reason that I do not know where you have your Help files stored.
+  These hotkeys won't work by default for the simple reason that I do not know where you have your files stored.
 You'll have to tweak the script to provide paths to your help files.

   * **Ctrl + Shift + Q** : Launch Python's help file.
   * **Ctrl + Shift + A** : Launch Autohotkey's help file.
   * **Ctrl + Shift + Z** : Launch Help Folder

-## <a name="todo"></a>To Do
+## <a name="todo"></a>To Do ASAP

 * Disable CapsLock and Remap into something better (productive)

-* AutoShutdown
+* Screenshots
-  * Inputbox
+  * Imgur Uploader
-  * Add to Main Process
+  * Hotkey to Upload

-* GetSelectedText()
+* Hide/Unhide Windows Media Player

 * Global Ctrl + W
   * Maps to Alt+F4
   * But in some applications to Ctrl+W

-* Screenshot Uploader
-  * Imgur
-  * Hotkey to Upload

-* Volume OSD
-  * Mute Status
-  * Add to Main Process ?
+## <a name="later"></a>Could be added later

 * Quick Features
   * Ask to run on startup.

+* GetSelectedText()

 * TrayMenu
   * Turn Backup Buddy On/Off
   * Settings GUI
   * About Dialog

+* Volume OSD
+  * Mute Status
+  * Add to Main Process ?

+* AutoShutdown
+  * Inputbox
+  * Add to Main Process

 * Settings GUI
   * Hotkeys - Bindings, On/Off